 While I did not refer to these books for source information while I was developing my yoga teacher training program, I have since considered them to be extremely valuable resources, and I highly recommend adding these to your library of yoga books.

-- Asana Pranayama Mudra Bandha: Swami Satyananda Saraswati – This book is a wealth of information on hatha yoga, and is often used as “the manual” for many yoga teacher trainings.
+Asana Pranayama Mudra Bandha: Swami Satyananda Saraswati – This book is recognized internationally as one of the most systematic yoga manuals available today.
+It is a wealth of information on hatha yoga, and is often used as “the manual” for many yoga teacher trainings.

-- The Yamas & Niyamas: Deborah Adele – A contemporary explanation of how to live the path of yoga as laid out in Patanjali’s Yoga Sutras.
+The Yamas & Niyamas: Deborah Adele – A contemporary explanation of how to live the path of yoga as laid out in Patanjali’s Yoga Sutras.
+This book provides easy to understand analogies help the reader to understand these teachings in a very practical way.

-- Yoga Anatomy: Leslie Kaminoff & Amy Matthews – This book is on the reading list of many yoga teacher trainings, and is a must have resource for yoga anatomy.
+Yoga Anatomy: Leslie Kaminoff & Amy Matthews – This book is on the reading list of many yoga teacher trainings, and is a must have resource for yoga anatomy.
+This illustrated resource sorts yoga poses into six sections—standing, sitting, kneeling, supine, prone, and arm supports.

 Are you ready to dive into an intensive yoga teacher training program?
 Information about my teacher training course, and upcoming dates are here: 200 Yoga Teacher Training.